Collin Martin: San Diego Loyal player calls for more inclusivity in men's game

 'Forever indebted' to Landon Donovan

-Martin and San Diego Loyal team-mates walked off the pitch during a match earlier this year after Phoenix Rising player Junior Flemmings used a homophobic slur towards the midfielder in a match between the two sides.
+Martin and San Diego Loyal team-mates walked off the pitch during a match in late September 2020 after Phoenix Rising player Junior Flemmings used a homophobic slur towards the midfielder in a match between the two sides.
 Flemmings denied any wrongdoing but since received a six-match ban and was fined for the incident.

 Touchline footage that emerged showed Martin's head coach - former Everton and USA midfielder Landon Donovan - incensed and remonstrating with the referee and Phoenix manager, Rick Schantz, about how to proceed after the conclusion of the first half of that game following the incident.